GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (184) .md

 **Effect**: You utter an implication to another creature which is no longer than a single sentence.
 If it understands, it must succeed a [Will] save or follow through with the suggestion.
 Whatever is suggested cannot be something whose effect would be greater than a number of hours equal to the spell's tier.
 This cannot be something that would cause great harm or violate one's moral tenets.
 Additionally, you may only target a playable species (at narrator's discretion) or a creature of the same creature type as yourself with this spell.
 You cannot target a creature of undeath unless you are also a creature of undeath.

+The subject will be aware that something is off, even if they don't understand a spell was reaponsible for their actions.
+A critical success with the spellcheck will instead make them feel like it was their own idea the whole time.

 **At Higher Tiers**: As seen above, a higher tier provides several benefits.

 **Critical Failure**: Your words have no noticable effect and have managed to convince the target of your attempt to bewitch them.